sarzig/cafe-react-app/README.md

 # To-do List:
 * **All** - Assess cafe site.
 Review project requirements and brainstorm how to fulfill them.
 Build out [document](https://1drv.ms/w/s!An0_86bbJ6SNkpFsRpH2Hj46uGvMuw?e=dc3gcv) with "it should have x, y, z".
 Can include wishlist or "nice to haves".
 Then meet to discuss.
 * **Victoria** - get any info from cafe owner that could guide us (fine for later too)
+* **SOMEONE** - add section to README with naming convention (mostly case but also should cover if we're using kebab or camel.
+I believe there is 0 reason for underscores in these projects but am happy to be proven wrong!) ~S

 # Finished to-dos
 * **All** - meet and go over project ideas 3-18